 Macaroons-Take the whites of four Macaroons-Take the whites of four eggs beaten stiff.
-A half pound of almonds are first blanched, cooled and pounded to a paste with a little rosewater, adding the latter as you pound them to prevent the almonds from them to prevent the almonds from oiling.
+A half pound of almonds are first blanched, cooled and pounded to a paste with a little rosewater, adding the latter as you pound them to prevent the almonds from oiling.
 Beat a cup of powdered sugar with the eggs, and add the almond paste, a tablespoonful of cornstarch and ten drops of essence of bitter almonds.
-Beat thoroughly, and drop by small spoonfuls on buttered paper laid in a baking paper.
-But a ip quick over
+Beat thoroughly, and drop by small spoonfuls on buttered paper laid in a baking pan.
+Beke ip quick oven.